gsharma123/gsharma123.github.io/README.md

 ## i previously worked on...

 *   Devlivering Waypoint, an Internal Developer Platform for platform engineers and application developers as a Product Manager Intern @ HashiCorp
 *   Leading an A/B marketing campaign on product education and awareness sent to 5.4 million users as a Product Marketing Intern @ Affirm
 *   Formulating workshops and campaign analysis for 2600+ individuals internationally as a Program Manager Intern @ AbbVie
-*   Directing the largest student run tech conference in the Midwest of over 2200 attendees while raising $70,000 @ Reflections Projections
+*   Directing the largest student run tech conference in the Midwest of over 2200 attendees while raising $70,000 @ [Reflections|Projections](https://2022.reflectionsprojections.org/)
+*   Co-organizing [ChicTech](http://wcs.illinois.edu/chictech/) introducing women and non-binary individuals on Computer Science at UIUC

 ## i have built...

 *   A [mobile application](https://docs.google.com/presentation/d/1EmoMBw0V7RPBPVoD-Z05UIcMZ-2haDcA/edit?usp=sharing&ouid=103230614891997634741&rtpof=true&sd=true) that can find bathrooms publicly available in the Champaign-Urbana area
 *   A [mobile application](https://drive.google.com/file/d/1TswimIL1ouAH8gP8Cyt5Z8UpnIz_E1cF/view?usp=sharing) that encourages peer-to-peer shopping within college campuses to limit overconsumption due to fast fashion brands
+*   Experiments on the usage of Augmented Reality Glasses with real time captioning services for [Professor Lawrence Angrave @ UIUC CS REU](https://cs.illinois.edu/research/undergraduate-research/summer-research-experience-undergraduates/participants/garima-sharma)

 ## i have been involved in...